ccondry/webex-chat-starter/README.md

-# cloud-config-toolbox-ui
+# webex-chat-starter
-The dCloud Colud Configuration web portal UI project.
+The dCloud Webex Contact Center v4 Instant Demo chat starter page.
 It is built on Vue.js 2.6 (including vue-router and vuex), using Webpack 4.

 ## Development
 ### Usage